buluu97/graduation/README.md

 Kea2 is an easy-to-use tool for fuzzing mobile apps.
 Its key *novelty* is able to fuse automated UI testing with scripts (usually written by human), thus empowering automated UI testing with human intelligence for effectively finding *crashing bugs* as well as *non-crashing functional (logic) bugs*.

-Kea2 is currently built on top of [Fastbot](https://github.com/bytedance/Fastbot_Android), *an industrial-strength automated UI testing tool*, and [uiautomator2](https://github.com/openatx/uiautomator2), *an easy-to-use and stable Android automation library*.
+Kea2 is currently built on top of [Fastbot](https://github.com/ecnusse/Fastbot_Android) 3.0 (a modified/enhanced version of the original [FastBot](https://github.com/bytedance/Fastbot_Android) 2.0), *an industrial-strength automated UI testing tool from ByteDance*, and [uiautomator2](https://github.com/openatx/uiautomator2), *an easy-to-use and stable Android automation library*.
 Kea2 currently targets [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) apps.

 ## Novelty & Important features